Roach Control, Exterminator, and Treatment in Lubbock TX

 Behavior & Risks

 Most of us know cockroaches are repulsive.
-They live in our sewers, in our trash and commonly invade the bathroom and kitchen, where they have an easy meal.
+They live in our sewer pipes, in our trash, and commonly invade the bathroom and kitchen, where they have an easy meal.
 Meals are easy to come by for the roach.
-They eat food leftovers, paper, glue, excrement, dead skin, and even other roaches.
-They can survive without food for a month.
+They eat food leftovers, paper, cardboard boxes, glue, excrement, dead skin, and even other roaches.
+They can even survive without a food source for a month.

 close up of cockroach head